 - Design a 1-credit service-learning component for students who register for this option.

-If you are considering ABSL, the Service-Learning Program can assist you through:
+Faculty members, if you are considering ABSL, the Service-Learning Program can assist you by:

 - Providing resources—research syllabi, information on local organizations, books on service-learning

 - Serving as a liaison between you and a service organization